julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 Sometimes called “Brazilian ginseng,” European folk healers in the 19th and early 20th centuries embraced it for male vitality tonics.

 **Folklore & Magical Use:**
-- Linked to the bull and ox—the symbolism of strength.
+- Linked to the bull and ox, the symbolism of strength.
 - Used in potions meant to “strengthen the loins.”
 - Associated with earth spirits who guard masculine vitality.